jjbailey/ubuntu-autoinstall/README.md

 ### Build

-The ```create-iso.sh``` script downloads the Ubuntu 22.04 ISO, extracts the contents, adds a cloud-config with meta-data.yml, user-data.yml, and a grub.cfg entry.
+The `create-iso.sh` script downloads a version of the Ubuntu 22.04 ISO, extracts the contents, adds a cloud-config with meta-data.yml, user-data.yml, and a grub.cfg entry.
 The script then creates a new, bootable ISO.

+To build an ISO:

+ 1. Copy either `user-data-bios.yml` or `user-data-efi.yml` to `user-data.yml`
+ 2. Adjust the script and yaml files to meet your needs
+ 3. Run `./create-iso.sh`

-The ```user-data.yml``` file configures BIOS boot and has the following layout (40GB test run):
+The `user-data.yml` file creates a system which should look something like the following (40GB test run):
 ```
 ubuntu@ubuntu:~$ lsblk /dev/sda
 NAME             MAJ:MIN RM SIZE RO TYPE MOUNTPOINTS